 Lars got his start in radio at age 16 spinning records and reading news, sports and weather at the edge of a cow pasture in Tillamook, Oregon on The Mighty 1590 KTIL.

-37 years later, he’s only moved 75 miles east to Portland and light years to “the Right”.
-Emmy and Peabody award winner Lars Larson brings nearly four decades of experience as a radio and television journalist to the microphone for six hours of the best conversation in talk journalism.
-Six hours of daily prep keep The Lars Larson Show on top of the news and top-of-mind for listeners across the country.
+40 years later, he’s only moved 75 miles east to Portland, and light years to “the Right”.
+The Emmy and Peabody award winner delivers six hours of radio backed by four decades of experience as a radio and television journalist.
+Six hours of daily prep keep The Lars Larson Show on top of the news cycle and top-of-mind for listeners across the country.

 Along the way, Lars has worked for more than a dozen radio stations and five television stations.
-Today, Lars holds down the fort from 12pm – 4pm PST on the Radio Northwest Network’s flagship station FM News 101 KXL.
-His local talk show airs on 17 stations in the Pacific Northwest; the biggest local talk radio audience in the region.
-The national Lars Larson Show, syndicated by Compass Media Networks launched on September 1, 2003 with 105 stations and grew nearly 50% in the first four months.
-After 10 years, the show continues to grow and Lars currently has multi-year contracts with both Compass Media Networks and Alpha Broadcasting.
+Today, Lars holds down the fort from 12pm – 4pm PST on FM News 101 through Alpha Media’s Radio Northwest Network.
+His local talk show airs on 18 stations in the Pacific Northwest; the biggest local talk radio audience in the region; The national Lars Larson Show, syndicated by Compass Media Networks, launched in September 2003 with 105 stations and grew nearly 50% in the first four months.
+After 12 years, the show continues to grow.
+Lars currently has multi-year contracts with both Compass Media Networks and Alpha Media.